ray-project/ray/doc/source/rllib/rllib-replay-buffers.rst

 the same way as the parent's config.

 Here is an example of how to create an :py:class:`~ray.rllib.utils.replay_buffers.multi_agent_replay_buffer.MultiAgentReplayBuffer` with an alternative underlying :py:class:`~ray.rllib.utils.replay_buffers.replay_buffer.ReplayBuffer`.
-The :py:class:`~ray.rllib.utils.replay_buffers.multi_agent_replay_buffer.MultiAgentReplayBuffer` can stay the same, we only need to specify our own buffer along with a default call argument:
+The :py:class:`~ray.rllib.utils.replay_buffers.multi_agent_replay_buffer.MultiAgentReplayBuffer` can stay the same.
+We only need to specify our own buffer along with a default call argument:

 .. literalinclude:: ../../../rllib/examples/documentation/replay_buffer_demo.py
     :language: python